-The coronavirus pandemic has pushed all of us to our breaking points, but it’s probably put a lot of things into perspective.
-While you might be able to attribute a recent decline in business performance to the pandemic, are you sure that’s the cause?
-Were you experiencing slow growth or unhappy employees before the pandemic?
+While you might be able to attribute a recent decline in business performance to recent economic trends , are you sure that’s the cause?
+Were you experiencing slow growth or unhappy employees before?
 What if your company is being poorly managed?

 Josh Rovner, author of Unbreak the System: Diagnosing and Curing the Ten Critical Flaws in Your Company, says,

 “Management flaws can have a big impact on a company.
-These flaws [can be] the root causes of poor financial performance, low employee engagement and morale, irate or frustrated customers, goals not being accomplished, deadlines being missed and high turnover.”
+These flaws [can be] the root causes of poor financial performance, low employee engagement and morale, angry or frustrated customers, goals not being accomplished, missed deadlines, and high turnover.”

 Do any of these issues sound familiar?
-Have you looked at your leadership (people and style) as part of the problem?
-If you’re not sure why these things are happening, look inwards.
+Have you looked at your organizations leadership (people and style) as part of the problem?
+If you’re not sure why these things are happening, look inward.
 Those are things within your control, which means with time and effort, you can remedy them.

-The first place to look to uncover poor management, is your employees.
+The first place to look to uncover poor management is your employees.
 Are they happy?
 Are they productive?
 Are they engaged?
-Or are they unproductive, resentful and quitting?
-If it’s the latter, keep reading.

-Poor management can give rise to these three issues that will make your employees running for the hills.
+Poor management can give rise to these three issues that will make your employees run for the hills.

 Overworking your employees

-Do you ask your employees to work long hours for an extended period of time?
+Do your employees work long hours for an extended period?
 Are they overextended and undercompensated?
-If their work-life balance is lopsided, they’ll burnout quickly.
-Demanding work can give way to a negative attitude towards work, leadership, and teammates.
-Employees’ physical and mental health could suffer, and ultimately, they become less productive team members.
+If their work-life balance lopsided, they’ll burn out quickly.
+Demanding work can lead to a negative attitude toward work, leadership, and teammates.
 No employee operates in a vacuum.
-When one team member is struggling, it affects the people around them.
-In turn, that affects your bottom line.
+When one team member is struggling, it affects the people around them, which in turn affects your bottom line.

-If you must have employees work long hours to complete a project, reward them with extra PTO or a bonus.
+If your employees work long hours to complete a project, reward them with extra PTO or a bonus.

 Not showing appreciation for your employees

 When an employee or team does a good job, are they recognized?
 Are your employees being compensated fairly for their work?
-Are they being rewarded for a job well done?
 If you don’t show that you value your employees, they will find someone who will.
-Your employees are your best asset; make sure you’re showing it.

 Not recognizing, using or building employees’ talents

 Everyone wants to have a sense of purpose and to feel useful at work.
-If your employees have a unique or specific skillset, are they able to use or develop it on the job?
+If your employees have a unique or specific skillset, can they use or develop it on the job?
 Do you provide opportunities for personal or professional development?
 If your employees feel like they are stagnating, that exposes issues in management styles or leadership’s ability to develop employees.

-Consider training your managers to better develop employees.
+Consider training your managers to develop their teams.
 Give employees room to explore and create.
 Create a professional development program.

 Why is high employee turnover such a big deal?

 Point blank, high turnover is a bad look for the company.
-Prospective employees and clients might ask – “why can’t you keep staff?”
+Clients and prospective employees might ask, “Why can’t you keep staff?”
 A revolving door puts employees and clients on edge.
-Like what is going on behind closed doors that makes people want to jump ship?
-You might avoid answering these questions, but that won’t stop clients and employees from thinking them and potentially acting on them – aka money walking out the door.
+You might avoid answering this questions, but that won’t stop clients from thinking about it.

-Not to mention, rehiring new employees is taxing and expensive.
-It puts a strain on the remaining staff to cover the work the departing employee leaves.
-It requires time and effort to find and hire a new employee.
-It could take months to train and get a new employee up to speed before they are functioning at full capacity.
-Every time an employee leaves, they are taking valuable knowledge with them.
-Plus, it’s expensive.
-There are zero benefits for high turnover.
+Hiring employees is taxing and expensive.
+Turnover strains your staffs workload.
+It requires time and effort to recruit new employees.
+Training and getting a new employee up to speed could take months before functioning at total capacity.
+Every time an employee leaves, they take valuable knowledge with them.
 Find the problem and get it under control.

-Leaders and managers that regularly reject new ideas for seemingly no reason might be relying too much on how they already do things.
-But an over reliance on the standard operating procedure prevents you from making improvements.
-This stubbornness or unwillingness to listen and adapt can spell disaster for your company.
-Just look at the pandemic.
-While so many things were out of their control, businesses that were quick to assess the situation, pivot, be flexible and change had an advantage over those that didn’t.
+Leaders and managers who regularly reject new ideas for seemingly no reason might rely too much on how they already do things.
+However, an over-reliance on the standard operating procedure prevents you from improving.
+This inflexibility or unwillingness to adapt can spell disaster for your company.
+Historically businesses that are quick to assess new realities ,pivot, and change have an advantage over those that can’t.

 Give your employees opportunities to shine

-Things will only continue to change, so make sure your leadership team looks to the future with excitement rather than fear.
-Embrace employees that want to help make improvements.
+Things will only continue to change, so ensure your leadership team looks to the future with excitement rather than fear.
+Embrace employees who want to help make improvements.
 Give them space to try new things and encourage them to take ownership of their ideas.

 Embrace future thinking

-It’s true that sometimes an idea just isn’t going to work.
+It’s true that sometimes, an idea just isn’t going to work.
 Maybe you lack the resources or time to see a project through.
-If that’s the case, explain to your employees why their idea won’t work.
-Can they adjust their idea to work within your limitations?
-Or is there a timeline you can share with them to implement it in the future?
-Give them options or an explanation so they understand and encourage them to share their ideas in the future.
-They just might have an idea that makes your business even more successful.
+If that’s the case, explain why their idea won’t work for your employees.
+Can they adjust their concept to work within your limitations?
+Or can you share a timeline with them for implementing it?
+Give them options or an explanation so they understand, and encourage them to share their ideas in the future.
+They might have an idea that makes your business even more successful.

-Micromanaging means to “control every part, however small, of (an enterprise or activity).”
-While the motivations behind micromanaging might be different than dismissing new ideas, the effect is the same – frustrated employees.
-And it stems from the same problem – losing sight of the bigger picture and how important your employees are.
-If you don’t trust your employees, you’ll end up running a company by yourself.
-And you can’t grow a company as only one person, it takes a village.
+Micromanaging means “controlling every part, however small, of (an enterprise or activity).”
+While the motivations behind micromanaging might differ from dismissing new ideas, the effect is the same—frustrated employees.
+Micromanaging stems from the same problem—losing sight of the bigger picture and your employees’ importance.
+You’ll run a company alone if you don’t trust your employees.
+And you can’t grow a company as only one person; it takes a village.

 Worried about output quality

-If you are worried about the quality of the work your employees produce without you, maybe you should beef up your onboarding and training processes.
-You want your employees to feel confident in themselves first.
-When they feel good about the work, they will produce good work and that will make delegating easier for you.
+Suppose you are worried about the quality of the work your employees produce without you.
+In that case, you should beef up your onboarding and training processes.
+First, you want your employees to feel confident in themselves.
+When they feel good about the work, they will produce good work, making delegating easier for you.

 Set company values and standards that underscore the mission and goals.
 Your mission is the bigger picture, and projects along the way are just a means to achieve that vision.
 When these are written out and lived by executives and employees, you shouldn’t have as many issues with quality.
 Realize that mistakes will be made, and that’s ok.